Email as a Service (EaaS)

-- Visit the EaaS Resources webpage for more documents and templates to help you through the ordering process, including the Ordering Guide
+- Visit the EaaS Resources webpage for more documents and templates to help you through the ordering process, including the Ordering Guide; and

 - If you want assistance with the ordering process, please send your request to CloudPMO@gsa.gov.

-- The Government Community Cloud, Public Cloud and Private Cloud offerings require industry partners to meet the FedRAMP security control baseline for Moderate Impact systems
+- The Government Community Cloud, Public Cloud and Private Cloud offerings require industry partners to meet the FedRAMP security control baseline for Moderate Impact systems; and

-There are seven groups of vendors based on type of delivery model and type of pricing (U.S. or Worldwide):
+There are seven groups of vendors based on type of delivery model (co-tenancy) and deployment model (U.S. or Worldwide data centers):

 The shortcut to this page is www.gsa.gov/eaas.